Alleged Christchurch gunman sends letter from prison cell

 "I have made myself clear that this cannot happen again," Davis said.

 But Davis also said that all New Zealand prisoners have rights that include the ability to send and receive mail.
-He said the prison system has the ability to withhold correspondence and withheld some other letters Tarrant had attempted to send or receive.
+He said the prison system can withhold correspondence and withheld some other letters Tarrant had attempted to send or receive.

 "We have never had to manage a prisoner like this before -- and I have asked questions around whether our laws are now fit for purpose and asked for advice on what changes we may now need to make," Davis said.